Is Garlic Low FODMAP? (And What to Use Instead)

 When can you eat real garlic again?

 The elimination phase is typically 2 to 6 weeks long, not permanent.
-After that comes the reintroduction phase, where you test each FODMAP group individually to see what you actually react to.
+After that comes the reintroduction phase, where each FODMAP group gets tested individually.
 Fructans, the group garlic belongs to, is one of the standard reintroduction challenges.

 Track your symptoms and discover patterns with FODMAP Tracker.
 Includes a database of 1,000+ foods with FODMAP ratings.